 Choosing the right portable oxygen concentrator for you is an important decision.
-If you require supplemental oxygen therapy, you will be depending on your concentrator to deliver oxygen consistently and reliably.
+If you require supplemental oxygen therapy, you will depend on your concentrator to deliver oxygen consistently and reliably.
 But there are many factors to consider.
 Is the unit durable?
 What’s the battery life?
 Can it provide enough oxygen to meet your needs?
-Let’s take a look and compare the many features of the Philips Respironics SimplyGo Mini and the AirSep Focus to help determine which best suites your needs.
+Let’s take a look and compare the many features of the Philips Respironics SimplyGo Mini and the AirSep Focus to help determine which best suits your needs.

 In contrast, the Focus by AirSep redefines lightweight at less than 2 pounds.
 It’s also less than 7 inches in size.
-The battery life, at 3 hours, is certainly impressive.
+The battery life, at 3 hours, is indeed impressive.
 Also, the Focus only offers a single pulse oxygen setting.
-The unit comes with a 3 year warranty with a 1 year warranty on accessories.
+The unit comes with a 3-year warranty with a 1-year warranty on accessories.
 Additionally, the Focus is fully FAA approved for use on passenger flights.
 It’s an extremely quiet machine, with a noise output of 41 decibels.

 In conclusion, there is no portable oxygen concentrator out there that can beat the Focus in the size department.
 It’s simply the lightest and smallest unit available.
 It also has FAA approval for in-flight use.
 However, while the two oxygen concentrators are practically tied for noise output, the SimplyGo outclasses the Focus as far as battery life, oxygen delivery dose options, and durability.